Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - **Hit Points at Higher Levels:** 1d8 (or 5) + your Constitution modifier per prestige level

 ##### Bonus Proficiencies
-- **Saving Throws:** 1 saving throw you are not already proficient in
+- **Saving Throws:** Choose one ability score whose saving throws you do not add your proficiency bonus to.
+You gain proficiency in that ability score.
-- **Skills:** 1 skill you are not already proficient in.
-You can add 1d4 to any roll you make with that skill.
+- **Skills:** Choose one skill you are not already proficient in.

 ### Legendary Skill
 At 21st level, you gain the skill and saving throw proficiencies listed above.
-In addition *your prowess at one particular skill becomes renowned for your impossible feats,* choose one skill you are proficient in.
+In addition, your prowess at one particular skill becomes renowned for your impossible feats.
+Choose one skill you are proficient in.
 Your proficiency bonus is doubled for any ability check you make that uses the chosen proficiency.
 You cannot choose a skill that already adds double your proficiency bonus to it.

 ### Immortality?
-A Legendary Hero has performed deeds worthy of legend. *Their legend, will last forever.
-As the legend is retold and spreads it strengthens the hero's legacy for each person that hears it.*
+A Legendary Hero has performed deeds worthy of legend.
+Their legend, will last forever.
+As the legend is retold and spreads it strengthens the hero's legacy for each person that hears it.

-If the caster of Resurrection or True Resurrection knows your legend, they don't need your soul to resurrect you, *because the spell is able to forge a new soul based on your legend.* A caster that knows your legend also ignores how long you have been dead or undead when resurrecting you.
+Any creature which knows the Resurrection or True Resurrection spell can cast the spell, targeting a repository of your legend (determined by the DM, usually a tome or epic) instead of the body of a dead creature.
+When they do so, a creature using your stat block and one magic item you are known for using is created in an unoccupied space within 5 feet of the tome.
+You can choose to take control of this creature, relinquishing control of your current character if applicable.

+This new body is usually bolstered in one way by your legend, gaining one of the following benefits.
+- Attacks made using the magic weapon created through the usage of this feature

 ### Blessing
 At 22nd level, you gain a [blessing](blessings.md).
 Some blessings are named who they came from.
 Unnamed blessings are most often bestowed by Celestials, but your Blessings might come from other sources, such as Fey, Fiends, Titans(giants) or Primordials(elementals).